 Address: Birmingham city centre.
 The main site is in Summer Row, close to the International Convention Centre and the National Indoor Arena.
 The other site, Richmond House, is round the corner in Newhall Street.

 Transport links: Plentiful.
-The college is on major bus routes or it's a ten-minute walk to New Street and Snow Hill stations.
+The university is on major bus routes or it's a ten-minute walk to New Street and Snow Hill stations.
 The major motorway networks are a five-minute drive, it's less than two hours by rail from London, Bristol, Sheffield, Liverpool or Manchester and Birmingham has an international airport.

 Nightlife: No shortage of opportunities in a place of Birmingham's size.
 Close to the city's entire hub of bars and clubs, many offering student nights.

 Price of a pint: £2.58 on average across Birmingham but look out for student nights and drinks deals at the union bar.